9 Irish Dog Breeds

 Another Irish dog breed that nearly faced extinction: the Kerry beagle, one of Ireland's oldest hounds.
 Many believe this breed is a descendant of the Celtic hound, a Gaelis Irish legend depicted in artwork dating back to the 17th century.
 The oldest Kerry beagle pedigree can be traced back to 1794.

 The Kerry beagle was bred as scent hound to track game.
-Today, the breed is used to hunt foxes.

 8. Kerry Blue Terrier

 Sometimes called the Irish blue terrier, the Kerry blue terrier was bred to hunt rodent, rabbits, foxes, otters and badgers and herded sheep and cattle.

 Discovered in the Kerry Mountains in Ireland during the 19th century, the dog became well-known as a good all-around farm dog in rural areas of Ireland.
 Despite winning Crufts (the largest international dog show held annually in the United Kingdom) in 2000, the breed remains relatively unknown today and not very popular.

 The Kerry Blue terrier has a distinct soft, wavy coat that does not shed.
 Born with a black fur coat, the dog's coat gradually turns into one of several shades of blue-grey by two years of age.

 Interesting fact: A Kerry blue was the first dog registered with the Irish Kennel Club.

 Commonly referred to in Ireland as the "poor man's wolfhound," this breed is also known as the Irish soft coated wheaten terrier, the wheaten, and the softcoated wheaten terrier.
 Bred as an all-purpose farm dog during the early 1800s, today the breed is skilled in obedience, agility and tracking.